xushuhere/Grocery-List/GroupProject/Docs/UserManual.md

 :arrow_down_small: Profile Screen
 #![profile screen](Images/screenshot_profiles.png)

+* CHANGE User: User can click native backwards key from your device to go back to the previous page

 :scroll: _STEPS_
 * STEP 1: Select User/Profile

 ## 3 Working With Grocery Lists
 After selecting a user profile a screen is displayed that contains the selected user's grocery lists.